-The paper is structured as follows: in section \ref{sec:not}, we set up notation and state definitions we use, in particular those relevant for the different models of communication.
-In section~\ref{sec:bas}, we state and prove a simpler version of our main result for the adversarial case in the shared entanglement model, and then show how to modify it to obtain optimal results in section~\ref{sec:opt}.
-Finally, section~\ref{sec:oth} shows how to adapt the results of the previous sections to obtain various other interesting results, in particular for the quantum model and in the case of a random error model.
-We conclude with a discussion of our results, and further directions of research are also explored.
+The paper is structured as follows: in \cref{sec:not}, we set up the notation and state the relevant definitions, in particular for the different models of communication.
+In \cref{sec:bas}, we state and prove a simpler version of our main result for the adversarial case in the shared entanglement model.
+In \cref{sec:opt}, we state and prove our main result for the adversarial case in the shared entanglement model. \Cref{sec:oth} shows how to adapt the result of the previous section to obtain various interesting results, in particular for the quantum model, for the noisy shared entanglement model, and in the case of a random error model.
+We conclude with a discussion of our results and further research directions.